Scottish Command

-Scottish Command or Army Headquarters Scotland (from 1972) is a command of the British Army.
+Scottish Command or Army Headquarters Scotland (from 1972) was a command of the British Army.
+The successor role, since 2015, has been the Military Secretary and General Officer, Scotland.

 History

 Early history

 Great Britain was divided into military districts on the outbreak of war with France in 1793.
 The Scottish District was commanded by the Commander-in-Chief, Scotland.
 In January 1876 a ‘Mobilization Scheme for the forces in Great Britain and Ireland’ was published, with the ‘Active Army’ divided into eight army corps based on the District Commands.
 8th Corps was to be formed within Scottish Command, based at Edinburgh.
 This scheme disappeared in 1881, when the districts were retitled ‘District Commands.

 Early twentieth century

 The 1901 Army Estimates introduced by St John Brodrick allowed for six army corps based on six regional commands.
 As outlined in a paper published in 1903, VI Corps was to be formed in a reconstituted Scottish Command, with HQ at Edinburgh.
 Lieutenant General Sir Charles Tucker was appointed acting General Officer Commanding-in-Chief (GOCinC) of VI Corps in April 1903.
 Scottish Command was established in 1905 at Edinburgh Castle but moved to Craigiehall in 1955.